skoczen/will/docs/deploy.md

 #### Step 2: Add all the needed environment variables:

-You'll want to take all the variables that live in your virtualenv's `postactivate` file, that feed into your will environment, and provide them to your heroku app.
+You'll want to take all the variables that live in your virtualenv's `postactivate` file that feed into your will environment, and provide them to your heroku app.

 At minimum, that's
 ```bash